jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.data (opt_newData)
 ````

 Retrieve and optionally bind arbitrary data to the Actor.
-If `opt_newData` is specified, it will overwrite the previous data that was bound with this method.
+If `opt_newData` is specified, it will overwrite the previous `opt_newData` Object that was bound with this method.